 c.
 Wrote another pupil’s name on the top, to avoid looking bad when they flunked

-17. Why did your Mom shop in stores that gave Green Stamps with
+17. Why did your Mom shop in stores that gave Green Stamps withclip_image012[5] purchases?

 a.
 To keep you out of mischief by licking the backs, which tasted like bubble gum